 The only knock against the SoundSport Free is its size: The earbuds are considerably larger than its competition, making them a less than fashionable choice for style conscious individuals.

-Best true wireless headphones for audiophiles
+Best true wireless earbuds for audiophiles

 What to look for

 Sounding good is a set of earbuds' raison d’être.
 When you invest in a new pair of true wireless earbuds, it’s fair to assume that they should make everything sound its best.

 We start each sound test by listening to a playlist of five songs that spans different genres and features strong, layered performances: that we know very very well: Feel Right (Mark Ronson, featuring Mystikal); Up & Rise (Hazmat Modine); Shake Your Hips (The Legendary Shack Shakers); Déjà Loin (Yann Tiersen); and I’m a Little Mixed up (Diana Krall).